amida-tech/recruitment-registry/api/docs/api.md

 }
 ```

 Based on use-cases clients can require consent documents of certain types to be signed during registration.
-As an example Terms Of Use that is posted in [Consent Document Administration](#admin-consent-document) is also available without authorization
+As an example Terms Of Use ( see [Consent Document Administration](#admin-consent-document)) is available without authorization

 ```js
 let touDocument;